-Clinical Rotation Description: Participants will experience first-hand the state of healthcare in Quito through clinical rotations (ranging from primary care, specialized clinics and emergency care).
+Clinical Rotation Description: Participants will experience first-hand the state of health care in Quito through clinical rotations that range from primary care, specialized clinics and emergency care.
 Students will also take medical and conversational Spanish classes at the Amazing Andes Language School.
 Cultural education continues outside of the classroom through the homestay experience and interactions with medical staff during clinical rotations.
-Most students take advantage of sightseeing opportunities during the evening and weekends as there are a number of museums, historical sites, weekend trips and other attractions in/around Quito.
+Most students take advantage of sightseeing opportunities during the evening and weekends as there are a number of museums, historical sites, weekend trips and other attractions in and around Quito.
 Spanish language skill required: intermediate-advanced

-Mexico: Tropical Medicine and Community-Based Care on the Coast of Mexico (via CFHI)
+Mexico: Tropical Medicine and Community-Based Care on the Coast of Mexico (CFHI)

-Clinical Rotation Description: During the clinical rotations, students will have the opportunity to see Puerto Escondido’s healthcare system in a variety of settings.
+Clinical Rotation Description: During the clinical rotations, students will have the opportunity to see Puerto Escondido’s health care system in a variety of settings.
 Opportunities range from working in primary care clinics to participating in rural disease control programs.
-One of the key health problems students will encounter in their clinical rotations is malaria which is common in tropical regions.
+One of the key health problems students will encounter in their clinical rotation is malaria which is common in tropical regions.
 Students may also witness cases of Chagas, dengue and common parasites.
+In addition to learning about tropical diseases, students will be assisting doctors in diagnosing and treating diabetes in communities that often lack the necessary resources to handle the disease on their own.
 Type II diabetes has also become a prevalent health problem in this town and is now one of the leading causes of death in Puerto Escondido.
-In addition to learning about tropical diseases, students will be assisting doctors in diagnosing and treating diabetes in communities that often lack the necessary resources to handle the disease on their own.
 Students may also get a chance to participate in Malaria Brigades, a common health initiative for malaria control.
 Spanish language skill required: Beginner-Intermediate

-Mexico: Realities of Health Access and Inequalities in Oaxaca, Mexico (via CFHI)
+Mexico: Realities of Health Access and Inequalities in Oaxaca, Mexico (CFHI)

-Join local healthcare professionals and learn about primary care and preventative medicine, as well as community health education programs.
-Rotate at community level clinics and hospitals serving low-income populations.
-See Mexico's three-tiered insurance system, and understand how quality of care, wait times and access to medications varies between each.
+Join local health care professionals and learn about primary care and preventative medicine, as well as community health education programs.
+Rotate at community clinics and hospitals serving low-income populations.
+Describe Mexico's three-tiered insurance system, and understand how quality of care, wait times and access to medications varies between each tier.
 In 1940, Mexico's life expectancy was 40 years of age.
-Today, with increased industrialization and longer life spans, Mexico is struggling with "first world diseases."
+Today, with increased industrialization and longer life spans, Mexico is struggling with first-world diseases.
 Witness chronic conditions like diabetes and hypertension that are increasingly common as a result of poor nutrition, unhealthy lifestyle and lack of education.
-This program will provide participants with unique insight and cultural competency when serving the growing Mexican immigrant population in the US and abroad.
+This program will provide participants with unique insight and cultural competency when serving the growing Mexican immigrant population in the United States and abroad.
 Spanish language skill required: Beginner-Advanced.

-Argentina: Primary Care and Social Medicine in Latin America (via CFHI)
+Argentina: Primary Care and Social Medicine in Latin America (CFHI)

-Rotate alongside primary healthcare providers, the first point of access into the healthcare system, at clinics, community health centers, and hospitals in the University town of Cordoba, the second largest city in Argentina.
-Experience an often more intimate style of patient-provider rapport found in Latin America, a relationship and communication style central to successful health outcomes.
+Rotate alongside primary health care providers, the first point of access into the health care system, at clinics, community health centers, and hospitals in the University town of Cordoba, the second largest city in Argentina.
+Experience a more intimate style of patient-provider rapport found in Latin America, a relationship and communication style central to successful health outcomes.
 During consultations learn more about low-income and immigrant patient populations who do not have access to private insurance.
 Take part in patient education, disease prevention, and diagnosis and treatment of acute and chronic illnesses.
 Assist local physicians by taking vital signs, performing physical exams, and recording patient histories.
 Spanish language skill required: Beginner-Advanced

-Bolivia: Doing More With Less-Healthcare in Remote Southern Bolivia (via CFHI)
+Bolivia: Doing More with Less-Health Care in Remote Southern Bolivia (CFHI)

-Andean Health: Patient Care from Hospitals to Community Clinics in Ecuador (via CFHI)
+Andean Health: Patient Care from Hospitals to Community Clinics in Ecuador (CFHI)

 First travel to Ecuador’s capital, Quito, and spend one week attending Spanish language classes while taking part in clinical rotations at a tertiary care hospital based in an urban metropolis.
 Next, journey to the Amazon basin to learn about health issues facing rural and indigenous communities in the town of Puyo, Ecuador.
-In Puyo geography, resources and culture affect healthcare access, as the area is home to 7 of Ecuador’s 13 indigenous groups.
-Join local healthcare practitioners and take part in clinical interventions, public health outreach and initiatives and jungle community visits.
+In Puyo geography, resources and culture affect health care access, as the area is home to seven of Ecuador’s 13 indigenous groups.
+Join local health care practitioners and take part in clinical interventions, public health outreach and initiatives, and jungle community visits.
 Spanish language skill required: --skill determination info coming.